 Although not rodents, other animals to beware of are skunks and ringtails.
 Skunks also hang around campsites.
 They are attracted by the easy food and you will often hear them running around in the dark after most people have gone to bed.

 Ringtails normally don’t pose a problem for people personally, only their food.
-They are extremely intelligent and creative, able to find ways to get to some of the best stashed food.
-They can climb most anything and have even been known to open zippers!
+They are extremely intelligent and creative, able to find ways to get to some of the best-stashed food.
+They can climb almost anything and have even been known to open zippers!